BTCPrivate/discord-btcp-tipbot/README.md

 Initial way this was setup and tested was on a server with access to the full node daemon, and uses ( node-altcoin ) to interact with the daemon via RPC.

-TODO: Possibly switch to https://github.com/BTCPrivate/btcprivatejs and broadcast tx thru insight explorer instead of using a fullnode